 - The RSA Private Key field is for the RSA key we sent when you requested a CSR; please check your email for that code.

-- Managed Dedicated Servers can have HostGator install SSLs free of charge
+- Managed Dedicated Servers can have HostGator install any SSLs free of charge.

-When renewing an SSL, a new certificate must be installed; this requires a $10 fee for HostGator to install the new certificate.
-For fewer installations, consider purchasing a certificate that covers a 2 or 3 year term.
+Renewing an SSL requires installation of the new certificate and is subject to the the installation fees above.
+For fewer installations, you may purchase a certificate that covers a 2 or 3 year term.

 The CSR is only required for issuing a new certificate.
 If you are renewing your certificate or if your certificate is expired, then you will need a new CSR since you will be issued a new certificate with a new expiration date.